justin-hale/moonfall-recaps/content/sessions/session-14.md

 ## Opening Recap

 The session began with the party recounting their previous adventures.
-They had recently dealt with Magnolia's drug-addled state, discovered that Z was the murderer of Red's parents, found Z's journal after he burned down his own house, and learned he had fled to Eldoran.
-The party also negotiated with Tien's caravan to wait for their return for 200 gold, and Bodega set up shop in the town they had recently helped liberate.
+They had recently dealt with Magnolia's drug-addled state, discovered that Zeke was the murderer of Red's parents, found Zeke's journal after he burned down his own house, and learned he had fled to Eldoran.
+The party also negotiated with Tien's caravan to wait for their return for 200 gold, and Bo Dega set up shop in the town they had recently helped liberate.

 ## The Pilgrimage Begins